daryllxd/lifelong-learning/coursera/decision-skills.md

 Use pro-con list or weight table to know what you are looking for when making a decision.

 Preference: Enjoyment, college application, something new.
 If the decision becomes "something doesn't feel like", you need to think of something.
 Think of reassigning the percentages.

+## Week #6 Commitment to Follow Through

+Commitment is the part of the decision that happens after, but you can't just expect an outcome to happen, you have to act on it.

+There's always a part of a decision wherein you can't go back.

+Grit has more correlation to success than intelligence.
+With that being said it is helpful to plan for flexibility.
+So choose a strategy that allows for change.

+But there could be a time where you need to go all-in.

+SMART: Specific, measurable, achieveable, recordable, timely.

+Recordable: Tell people what you are working on.
+You reinforce your own commitment when you talk with others.
+Specific and measurable: You should be able to see it happen.
+Achievable: Connected to motivation, flow.
+Focus on something you can control or influence but prepare for uncertainties.

+Some people want a big goal that can ignite your passion.

+I asked myself: "Why do people do these ironman competitions?"
+So I joined a team to do this.
+So that's my commitment to follow through on something.
+The thing that is going to get you to do shit is to use the decision chain.

+Go with a process that is as big as what you need.
+Get the help you need.
+Why not explain it to somebody?

+If you value alternatives equally, just flip a coin, then you'll know what you want.

+## IYC #16: Commitment to Follow Through

+__A decision is just a choice unless it is followed by an action.__

+1. Communicate: If you're serious of doing things, why not write it down?
+2. Get help: Ask a friend to text you every week to see if you're practicing.
+It's better if you have someone who is interested in your progress.
+Get a coach if you have to.
+3. Plan: Find out how other people learned stuff, and have a checklist to see how you make a goal.
+4. Command your calendar: Time your schedule to follow through your plan.

+## IYC #17 Process and Review

+A quality group decision benefits from the same tool.

+Communicate and clarify: Tell others want you want/prefer.
+Figure out the information you want.
+Offer alternatives.
+Eliminate the impractical stuff.

+Decision traps in a group: Decision fatigue, when you are trapped and you just want to not think anymore.

+When looking for a job, position yourself in a way that the manager thinks of you as a good decision.

+Communication tool: Native American staff.